 • Histological structure of carcinoma;

-• The presence of concomitant pathologies;
+• Presence of concomitant pathologies;

 There are several complementary treatments for lung cancer: